swissclubto/swissclubto.github.io/_events/2025-02-22-canadysli.md

 Join us for the {{ page.date | date: "%Y" }} edition of the Canadysli Dinner &
 Dance!

 For tickets and information, please reach out to {{ page.contact }}.
-The ticket cost includes non-alcoholic beverages and dinner; parking is free.
+The dinner is included in the ticket cost; parking is free.
 If you'd like to pay with e-Transfer, please use {% include email.html addr="torontocanadysli@gmail.com" %}.